rohanramnarain/Interactive-Data-Vis-Fall2025-main/src/lab_3/index.md

   const doorSlope = doorSingle ? (doorSingle.stats.slope * 100).toFixed(1) : (coeffs[1] * 100).toFixed(1);
   const hourSlope = hoursSingle ? (hoursSingle.stats.slope * 100).toFixed(1) : (coeffs[2] * 100).toFixed(1);
   const incomeSlope = incomeSingle ?
 Math.abs(incomeSingle.stats.slope * 100).toFixed(1) : Math.abs(coeffs[3] * 100).toFixed(1);
   recommendation.textContent = `Door-only regression shows roughly ${doorSlope} percentage-point gain in vote share per additional thousand doors, and each hour of candidate time adds about ${hourSlope} points on its own.
 Wealthier districts still slip by ~${incomeSlope} points per extra $1K in median income, underscoring the need for targeted economic framing when campaigning uptown.
-The combined model keeps those coefficients intact (R² ≈ ${rsqShare.toFixed(2)}), so the next campaign should double down on large-scale canvassing plus candidate visibility in working- and middle-income areas, while pairing high-income outreach with persuasion messaging to offset the negative income slope.`;
+The combined model keeps those coefficients intact (R² ≈ ${rsqShare.toFixed(2)}), so the next campaign should double down on large-scale canvassing plus candidate visibility in working- and middle-income areas, while pairing high-income outreach with persuasion messaging to offset the negative income slope.
+You should also note that if this graph here showing predicted vs. actual is read properly, it can show which districts the candidate overperformed in and underperformed in as well.`;
   return recommendation;
 })()
 ```